 In addition to TRAN, BAN and GAN financings, districts are authorized by ORS 287A.180 to borrow money on an interim basis in a number of other ways.
-Districts can enter into credit agreements, or issue notes, warrants, short-term promissory notes, commercial paper or other obligations to provide interim financing to acquire capital assets or in anticipation of grants.
+Districts can enter into credit agreements, or issue notes, warrants, short-term promissory notes, commercial paper or other obligations to provide interim financing to acquire capital assets.
 Capital asset obligations must mature not later than five years after they are issued.